SuperOfficeDocs/superoffice-docs/docs/api/diary/create-apt-entity.md

 ## Walk-through

-After a `SoSession` has been created, we proceed on to creating an appointment.
+After an `SoSession` has been created, we proceed on to creating an appointment.

-To create an appointment, it is required to create an instance of the `Appointment` entity using the `CreateNew` method exposed in the `Associate` class, after which the default values for the entity will be set using the `SetDefaultes` method like this:
+To create an appointment, it is required to create an instance of the `Appointment` entity using the `CreateNew` method exposed in the `Associate` class, after which the default values for the entity will be set using the `SetDefaults` method like this:

 [!code-csharp[CS](includes/create-apt-entity.cs?range=6,9)]